Tatsuya Takahashi (engineer): Career

 A year after leaving university, Takahashi contacted Korg for a job and was granted an interview.
 He brought one of his inventions—a synthesiser inspired by Christian Marclay—to the interview and was offered a position at the company.
 Takahashi worked at Korg from 2006 to 2014 and eventually became the company's chief engineer.
 As Korg's chief engineer, Takahashi was responsible for the creation of the Minilogue, Monologue, Monotribe and Volca synthesisers, as well the reissue of the ARP Odyssey and the MS-20 Mini.

 On 16 February 2017, Takahashi announced that he would be leaving his job as Korg's chief engineer.
 Using Facebook, he stated that he would remain in an advisory role to the company, but move from Tokyo to Cologne.

 Takahashi collaborated with Ryoji Ikeda in 2017 for his project, A [For 100 Cars].
 For this project, Takahashi created 100 synthesisers designed to output sine waves at different frequencies associated with the musical note A. In 2018, Takahashi worked with Red Bull Music Academy to create a video game based around synthesisers, named Tats.
 The game gives the player a minute to replicate a sound played using an online synthesiser.

 Takahashi returned to work for Korg in 2019, when he joined the company's newly formed German branch.
-He serves as the CEO of Korg Berlin, which is focused on research and development.
+He is the CEO of Korg Berlin, which is focused on research and development.